samueldr/hack-merged-icons/README.md

 But it turns out that this is also useful as a general way to force an icon theme to work without involving user-side configuration. ¯\\\_(ツ)\_/¯

+You can observe the usefulness of this hack by using Plasma Mobile apps, e.g.
+*Alligator* or *Angelfish*, under *Phosh*.
+Without this hack they will be missing some icons.
+With this hack, they will be using icons, and if used wihout additional themes, and removing legacy icons, will even fallback to the breeze theme!

 Usage
 -----